Marijuana has been subject to controversy and there have been much-heated debate over its legalization.

 A recent study in Canada (where medical use of cannabis has been legal since 2019) has shown that the use of cannabis has been increasing among the elderly population.
 One significant finding of the study was that these patients reported significantly lower use of opioid prescription drugs for pain relief which are linked with a higher number of adverse effects, potential for addiction, and respiratory overdose.
 Most participants in the study said that they preferred cannabidiol oil compared to other preparations of cannabis.

 Medical marijuana has been found to be helpful for a number of conditions.
-According to this senior’s guide to marijuana, the medical implications have been quite effective.
+According to a senior guide to marijuana, the medical implications have been quite effective.
 Read on to find out more about chronic conditions that it can help them with:

 Chronic pain is singularly the most popular reason for which people turn to cannabis for clinical use.
 Given the opioid crisis in America, and the potential for drug overdoses, doctors and scientists are looking for alternative drugs that might be able to treat chronic pain.
 There have been studies that showed that the required dose of prescription opioid drugs decreased when used in conjunction with cannabis.